themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.0.6 - XX/XX/2015 =

+* Renamed "Jumbotron" to "Hero Unit".
+* Improvements to Hero Unit (for framework 2.5+ themes).

 = 2.0.5 - 04/19/2015 =

 * Fixed: Errors with inner elements, when duplicating outter "Columns elements" (for framework 2.5+ themes).